vancervillaneuva/LS-Server-Testing/README.md

   * [Tips and tricks for writing a Markdown File](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ### Writing tests for your API End points
 * Write your tests to fail first.
 Now that you have a specification designed for your API you can start to write your tests.
-Create a directory called
+Create a directory called tests.

 ### Crafting your API

 ### Extra Credit
-* Add a data persistence layer like mongodb.
-You can work backwards from your specification and build out a Schema for your clients and their owners.
+* Add a data persistence layer mongodb.
+You can work backwards from your specification and build out a Schema for your `clients` and their `owners`.
-* You'll want to create your data directory in order to save your data to your local project as opposed to saving it to your hard drive.
+* You'll want to create your `data` directory in order to save your data to your local project as opposed to saving it to your hard drive.